Determining menu prices is crucial to keep in mind when wanting to succeed as a business.

 When calculating food costing, you need to ensure you charge customers the right amount of money as it will always directly impact the profitability of your restaurant.

-Food costing is important to know as it has a direct effect on the profitability of a restaurant.
-It is the cost of your ingredients and does not include other costs, such as labour and overheads.
-Food costing is an essential tool in determining whether food costs targets are being met.
+- Food costing is important to know as it has a direct effect on the profitability of a restaurant.
+It is the cost of your ingredients and does not include other costs, such as labor and overheads.
+It is essential in determining whether food costing targets are being met.

 On Basic Recipe Costing